Shreya-Gupta-SG/OctaNet/README.md

-This is my Web Development Intern Repository.
+This is my project Repository.
-Task-1 : Landing Page
-Task-2 : ToDo List